-Lily Philipose gives us a guided tour (or two) through one of Berlin’s most fascinating green spaces…
+Lily Philipose gives a guided tour through Berlin’s most famous forest…

-In the 1920s Christopher Isherwood, no ardent fan of the Grunewald, wrote in his Berlin Stories: “Most of the richest Berlin families inhabit the Grunewald.
+In the 1920s Christopher Isherwood wrote in his Berlin Stories: “Most of the richest Berlin families inhabit the Grunewald.
 It is difficult to understand why.
 Their villas, in all known styles of expensive ugliness, ranging from the eccentric-rococo folly to the cubist flat-roofed steel-and-glass box, are crowded together in this dank, dreary pinewood.”

 Grunewald remained deep, green forest, free of urbanization, till the 1930s.
 At the height of his power, Hitler decided that the forest, specifically the area overlooking the Olympia stadium now known as Teufelsberg, was to be the location for a grand ensemble of buildings: the Faculty of Defense Technology for the Technical University.
 Its foundation stone, laid in 1937, was to be no less than the foundation of Germania, Hitler’s planned capital city of the Third Reich.
 And that was the beginning of the fascinating story of the Teufelsberg.